- Sezzle is one of America's leading names in the burgeoning buy now pay later sector.

 How does Sezzle work?

-Sezzle is a credit solution offering you a chance to make your purchase now and worry about paying it off later.
+Sezzle is a buy now pay later service offering you a chance to make your purchase now and worry about paying it off later with no interest.
 Founded by Charlie Youakim in 2016, Sezzle is gaining market share with more than 2 million active users in 2020.

 Sezzle is available at point-of-sale at online and offline retail outlets, allowing you to take your purchase on credit.
 With Sezzle, you pay 25% of the purchase price upfront, and then you make three more payments over the next six weeks.